nagarajcloud/Linux-Automation/README.md

 Linux Metrics Collection Scripts
 --------------------------------
-linux_metrics.sh

-	This script shows usage details of disk, cpu and network statistics
+linux_metrics.sh - This script shows usage details of disk, cpu and network statistics

-OS : Ubuntu 18.04.2 LTS
+Operating Systems : Ubuntu 18.04.2 LTS

-Prerequisites
+# Prerequisites:

     Install systat package using below command

       apt install sysstat

-How to run?
+# How to run?

 		1. Download the file to your machine